Greece › Paros › Naoussa

 Staying in Naoussa – My Tips

 Naoussa is no longer a quiet fishing village that happens to have a few good restaurants.
 It is the most sought-after base on Paros, and prices reflect that.
-For July and August, book the best hotels 4 to 6 months in advance, especially if you want a pool, sea view, family room, or easy walk to town.
-Rental cars also sell out, particularly automatics.
-For the top restaurants, reserve a few days ahead, and longer for peak dates.
-That said, some of my favorite places in Naoussa are casual backstreet spots that do not take reservations, so leave room for flexibility.
+For July and August, book the best hotels 4 to 6 months in advance, earlier for top luxury hotels, sea-view rooms, family rooms, private pools, and walkable locations.
+Rental cars also sell out, especially automatics.
+For the top restaurants, reserve a few days ahead, longer for peak dates.
+That said, some of my favorite places in Naoussa are casual backstreet spots that do not take reservations, so leave room for flexibility.- 2.
+Understand Naoussa’s hotel geography.

 Some excellent hotels sit just outside town, but not every short distance is a pleasant walk.
 A hotel that looks 12 or 15 minutes from the harbor on Google Maps might involve a dark road, no sidewalk, and fast traffic at night.
 That is fine if you have a car or are happy using taxis, but it is not ideal if you expect easy evening strolls.
-If walking into Naoussa every night matters, choose a hotel on a safe, obvious route into town, not simply one that looks close on a map.
+If walking into Naoussa every night matters, choose a hotel on a safe, obvious route into town, not simply one that looks close on a map.- 7.
+Do not rely too much on taxis.

 Many travelers stay in Naoussa and only pass through Parikia for the ferry.
 That is a mistake.
-Parikia has a lovely old town, good restaurants, better local shopping, the main port, and easy boat access to Antiparos.
+Parikia has a lovely old town, good restaurants, better local shopping, the main port, the bus hub, and easy access to Antiparos.
 It is less polished than Naoussa but more useful and more grounded.
 Go for a late afternoon wander, dinner, or a full day built around Antiparos.

 The 14 Best Hotels in Naoussa, Paros